mzivic7/endcord/configuration.md

     Maximum number of commands stored in history.
 File is `command_history.json` in config dir.
 - `external_editor = None`
     Command or path to executable for launching external editor.
 Set to `None` to use system default.
+- `linux_notification_sound = "message"`
+    Sound played when notification is displayed.
+Linux only.
+Set to None to disable.
+Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
+- `custom_notification_sound = None`
+    Path to audio file played when notification is sent.
+Set to `None` to disable.
+- `linux_ringtone_incoming = "phone-incoming-call"`
+    Sound played when there is incoming call.
+Linux only.
+Set to None to disable.
+Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
+- `custom_ringtone_incoming = None`
+    Path to audi file played when there is incoming call.
+Set to `None` to disable.
+The file will be played in loop.
+- `linux_ringtone_outgoing = "phone-outgoing-call"`
+    Sound played when there is outgoing call.
+Linux only.
+Set to None to disable.
+Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
+- `custom_ringtone_outgoing = None`
+    Path to audi file played when there is outgoing call.
+Set to `None` to disable.
+The file will be played in loop.
 - `yt_dlp_path = "yt-dlp"`
     Path to [yt-dlp](https://github.com/yt-dlp/yt-dlp) executable or command.
 Used for playing youtube videos.
 - `yt_dlp_format = 18`